hincksjim/supportbuddy/ai.md

 ## 7. `generate-conversation-summary.ts`

 **Function:** Creates a short title and a concise summary for a chat conversation.
+This is called from the "Support Chat" page when the user manually clicks the "Save" button.

 **Prompt:**
 ```